SoopaKhell/stonks/README.md

 # How to play
 From the first prompt, type `buy`, `sell`, or press Enter.

-If you pressed enter, the game will progress to the next turn.
+If you pressed enter, the game will progress to the next turn, and the stock prices will fluctuate.

 If you typed `buy`, type the name of the stock you want to buy (`nasdaq` or `aapl`).
 Then, specify the number of shares you want to buy.
 Type `max` to buy as many as you can afford.